Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 We construct the sparse in-memory database from the storage proof inside the block data and then ensure that the storage root matches the storage root in the `parent_head`.

+---v

+##### Why replacing host functions?

+<img src="../assets/validate_block.svg" style="width: 1500px" />

+Notes:

 We replace all the storage related host functions with functions inside the wasm blob.
 This means instead of calling into the host, we will stay inside the wasm execution.
 This is very important as the relay chain validator hasn't the state required to verify the block.
 But we have the in-memory database that contains all the values from the state of the parachain that we require to verify the block.

-- On solo chains we also run the block import on some state
-- This state belongs to the parent of the block that should be imported

----v

-##### Why replacing host functions?

-<img src="../assets/validate_block.svg" style="width: 1500px" />

 ---v